 is the first interactive platform, which teaches the essentials of the Mandaic alphabet and basic vocabulary.

 It is not only for kids but also for their parents who want to lean the first steps of the Mandaic language.
 By means of the simple buttons, you can easily navigate and discover this e-learning platform.
 With the aid of the easy handling it is possible to explore the content through a simulated school day, beginning in the school bus, where everbody greets one another.
 Arriving at school they open the book and get introduced to the letters with an simplified idea by using hands to explain the kids how letters connect to each other.
 The kids get also the oppertunity to excersise the writing of the letters by using the school board.
 Over seventy words are available for learning new vocabulary.
 The integrated audio function makes it possible to learn the pronunciations of all the mentioned words on this platform.

-REVIEWED BY DR. BOGDAN BURTEA FROM THE FREIE UNIVERSITÄT BERLIN IN 2010:
+REVIEWED BY DR. BOGDAN BURTEA FROM THE FREIE UNIVERSITÄT BERLIN:

 The Mandaeans attract our interest not simply as a surviving Semitic group of minor populace but, rather, as to their religion, their Aramaic language and the rich Mandaic literature.

 The name of the language Mandaic is derived from the self-denomination mandaia (pl. mandaiia) which is an adjective from manda, the Mandaic word for ‘knowledge, gnosis’.
 Accordingly, Mandaia means a knower, one who knows, a gnostic’.
 Moreover, the term is also used as a denomination of the language.
 Nowadays mandaia generally designates the laymen in contrast to the priests, tarmidia.

 Mandaic, the most Southeastern Aramaic dialect spoken in antiquity in Babylonia (Mesene, Characene, Khuzistān), reflects similarities to Jewish Babylonian Aramaic, both belonging to the Eastern Middle Aramaic branch.
 Although most scholars located the origin of the baptizing community in the East Jordan regions (Mark Lidzbarski, Rudolf Macuch, Kurt Rudolph) the Mandaeans are considered to spent a large part of their still controversial and mysterious history alongside the big rivers (Euphrates, Tigris, Kārūnriver) in the southern borderland between present-day Iraq and Iran.